 What changes will there be to recreational uses?

-- Most existing recreational activities will be able to continue in the addition to Bendigo Regional Park.
+- Most existing recreational activities except recreational hunting will be able to continue in the addition to Bendigo Regional Park.

 - The government is creating a larger addition to the Bendigo Regional Park than was recommended by VEAC (which recommended part of the area be added to the Greater Bendigo National Park).
 This was to retain opportunities for recreational prospecting in the park, and to allow for domestic firewood collection (from designated sites) until June 2029.